joelbreit/Notes/Computer Science/Programming Lanugages/Scripting/Terminal Commands.md

 - `cd ~` - Changes to the home directory
 - `cd /` - Changes to the root directory

-**find** (`find`) - Search for files in a directory hierarchy
-- Find can search for files by file name, file type, file size, and more and can execute commands on found files like deleting them or printing their contents
-- `find <directory> <criteria>`
-- Flags
-  - `-name` - Find files by name rather than by full path/to/file
-  - `-type` - Find files by type
-  - `-size` - Find files by size
-  - `-exec` - Execute a command on found files
-  - `-delete` - Delete found files
-- `find . -name "filename.txt"` - Find files within the current directory by name
-- `find . -iname "filename.txt"` - Find files within the current directory by name case-insensitive
-- `find . -type f` - Find files within the current directory
-- `find . -type d` - Find directories within the current directory

 **less** (`less`) - View the contents of a file
 - `less <file>` - View the contents of a file

 **echo** (`echo`) - Print text to the terminal
 - `echo <text>` - Prints text to the terminal
 - `echo $<variable>` - Prints the value of a variable to the terminal
 - `echo -n <text>` - Prints text to the terminal without a newline
-- `echo -e <text>` - Interprets backslash escapes in text **touch** (`touch`) - Create a new file
+- `echo -e <text>` - Interprets backslash escapes in text

+**touch** (`touch`) - Create a new file
-- `touch <file>` - Creates a new file with this name **copy** (`cp`) - Copy files and directories
+- `touch <file>` - Creates a new file with this name

+**copy** (`cp`) - Copy files and directories
 - `cp <source> <destination>` - Copies a file or directory to a new location
 - `cp -r <source> <destination>` - Copies a directory and its contents to a new location